jvdsande/nanoslices/README.md

 ## Store options

 You can configure your store through the second argument of `createStore`.
-Just as the argument itself, all fields of the configuration object are optional:
+Just as the argument itself, all fields of the configuration object are optional.

-- `name: string`: give a name to the store, used internally by the devtools connection.
-Defaults to `Nanoslices`.
-- `devtools: boolean`: whether to activate the devtools connection.
-This is not recommended in production, as it negatively impacts the store's performances.
+By default, only one option is available:

 - `context: any`: variable that will be passed to all slice functions (`computed`, `actions` and `initialize`).
   Use it to inject some shared context across your slices, such as API services or configuration.

+More options can be added through [plugins](#plugins).

 ## Slice methods